ingonyama-zk/icicle/docs/docs/icicle/integrations.md

 The first approach for GPU-accelerating your Prover with ICICLE is quick to implement, but it has limitations, such as reduced memory optimization and limited protocol tuning for GPUs.
 It's a solid starting point, but those committed to fully leveraging GPU acceleration should consider a more comprehensive approach.

 A End-to-End GPU replacement means performing the entire ZK proof on the GPU.
 This approach will reduce latency to a minimum and requires you to change the way you implement the protocol to be more GPU friendly.
 This approach will take full advantage of GPU acceleration.
-Redesigning your prover this way may take more engineering effort but we promise you that its worth it!
+Redesigning your prover this way may take more engineering effort but we promise you that it's worth it!

 ## Using ICICLE integrated provers